-In an effort to develop appropriate work ethics, LTC students are expected to attend all class sessions.
+To develop appropriate work ethics, LTC students are expected to attend all class sessions.
 Only regularly scheduled class hours will be reported for attendance.
 Make-up time will not be accepted.
-Students with continued excessive absences will be subject to penalties such as prohibition from re-enrollment in the next grading period.
+Students with continued excessive absences may be subject to penalties such as prohibition from re-enrollment in the next grading period.